Decaffeinated Green Tea Warnings!

 This is followed by separating the tea leaves from the solution, and filtering out the caffeine using active carbon or charcoal.
 Finally tea leaves are re-immersed into the solution to reabsorb the lost tea nutrients.

 It is widely believed that the CO2 decaffeination process preserves as much as 95% of the tea compounds.
-Unlike ethyl acetate, there is no concern about carbon dioxide residue.
+Unlike ethyl acetate, there is no concern about residue.

 Unfortunately, CO2 decaffeinated green tea is not widely available.
-This may be due to their high cost and light taste offering poor value of money.
+This may be due to the high cost of processing and light taste offer poor value for the money.

 (Why spend lots of money on a CO2 tea when you can buy a high grade tea that has been prized over the centuries for its soothing and mood enhancing benefits?)